Haivision/srt/docs/Developers.md

 * entry format for `hidden_loggers` (optional)

-The 'format model' uses two variables: `globalheader`, which is the obligatory header for all source files, and `entries` in a place where the list of FA entries is expected to be placed.
+The 'format model' uses two variables: `globalheader`, which is the obligatory header for all source files, and `entries` in a place where the list of functional area (FA) entries is expected to be placed.

 The entry formats should utilize the variable names as defined in the `model` variable in the beginning, as it sees fit.